 Lisa M. Shulman, MD

-Our brain’s immediate response to loss is to release a mixture of hormones and chemicals similar to the stress response we have when we experience ‘flight, fight, freeze or fawn’ – except we are now flooded with these repeatedly.
-Every brief reminder of the loss triggers this stress response, which can cause some pretty physically and emotionally draining symptoms, such as loss of appetite, anxiety, disturbed sleep and a general sense of fatigue.
+Our brain’s immediate response to loss is to release a mixture of hormones and chemicals similar to our stress response when we experience ‘flight, fight, freeze or fawn’ – except we are now flooded with these repeatedly.
+Every brief reminder of the loss triggers this stress response, which can cause some physical and emotionally draining symptoms, such as loss of appetite, anxiety, disturbed sleep and a general sense of fatigue.

-Meanwhile, your brain is also trying to handle the overwhelming thoughts and emotions related to grief.
+Meanwhile, your brain is also trying to handle overwhelming grief-related thoughts and emotions.
 So, it begins to manage this flow, rapidly attempting to minimise what we perceive and remember, both from past and present.
-According to a study published in Social Cognitive and Affective Neuroscience, our brain switching to this super-filtration mode when we experience grief can enhance our anxiety and essentially make us unable to think straight.
+According to a study published in Social Cognitive and Affective Neuroscience, our brain switching to this super-filtration mode when we experience grief can enhance our anxiety and make us unable to think straight.

 I realised that the problem wasn’t sorrow; it was a fog of confusion, disorientation, and delusions of magical thinking.